everstrikeio/everstrike-websockets-api/index.md

     uri = "wss://wss.everstrike.io"
     async with websockets.connect(uri) as websocket:

-        # Let's receive updates about the BTC/USD perpetual future!
+        # Let's receive updates about the default BTC call option (BTCCALL).
-        await websocket.send(json.dumps({"op": "sub_pair", "content": "USD_BTC_PERP"}))
+        await websocket.send(json.dumps({"op": "sub_pair", "content": "USD_BTCCALL_PERP"}))

-        #  OPTIONAL: Let's also authenticate, so we can receive personal updates about our trades and orders
+        #  OPTIONAL: Let's also authenticate, so we can receive personal updates about our trades and orders.
         await websocket.send(json.dumps({"op": "auth_api", "content": API_KEY}))

         async for message in websocket:
             parsed_message = json.loads(message) # Yay, we got a message!
-Let's parse it!
+Let's parse it.
             category = parsed_message['category'] # Can be one of the categories listed at the bottom of this document result = parsed_message['pair'] # Is the message related to a specific trading pair? msg = parsed_message['msg'] # In case there is an error, this will contain the error message